jspsych/jsPsych/docs/plugins/survey.md

 # survey

 The survey displays one or more questions of different types, on one or more pages that the participant can navigate.
-The supported question types are: "drop-down", "likert", "multi-choice", "multi-select", "ranking", "rating", "text".
+The supported question types are: "drop-down", "likert", "likert-table", "multi-choice", "multi-select", "ranking", "text".
 There is also an "html" type for adding arbitrary HTML-formatted content (without any associated response field) in the question set.

 ## Parameters